Caretaking vs Caregiving: What you need to know

 Becoming a better caregiver is a never-ending journey, as there are always new ways to evolve your communication skills, stress management methods, and how to best approach your relationship with your care recipient.

-Here are some tips to take your caregiving to the next level:
+Here are some tips to take your caregiving to the next level

 • Learn to listen to the person you are taking care of.